 - Devices running Apple's iOS (like iPhones and iPads) are less susceptible to malware, because they take a ‘walled garden' approach to apps.
 You can only install apps from official app stores, and each is checked for malware.
 These operating systems are also tightly controlled.
 When a security problem is identified, it's usually fixed quickly.

 - Devices that use Google's Android operating system (there's a huge range) are more susceptible, because Google allows developers to freely create and offer apps outside of the official app store.
-They can even access and modify the Android software itself.
-Although Google does fix Android vulnerabilities promptly, many devices have custom versions of Android that don't get updated so quickly.
+Potential hackers can even access and modify the Android software itself.
+Although Google does fix Android vulnerabilities promptly, many devices have custom versions of Android that may make devices more vulnerable.

-Another factor to consider when evaluating whether you need mobile security software is how much control employees have over their mobile devices.
+When deciding whether you need security software for your mobiles, think about how much control employees have over their mobile devices, and how much control they should have.

 Mobile device management (MDM) software allows you to manage the devices in your business via a central control panel.
 For instance, you can restrict staff from installing their own apps or limit how files are shared.

-If your company owns the mobile devices its staff uses - and they are used only for business - MDM software is a powerful way to lock down those devices.
-And if your mobile devices are tightly locked down then there's less of a need for separate security software, because the restrictions make problems less likely.
+If your company owns the mobile devices that staff use - and they are used only for business - MDM software is a powerful way to lock down those devices.
+If your mobile devices are locked down they’re more secure and less of a risk.

-One area in which security software can be effective is in protecting against rogue apps.
-These mobile apps aren't strictly malware or viruses, but use underhand methods to trick you into sharing important data.
+Security software can be effective in protecting you and your staff’s mobile devices against rogue apps.
+These mobile apps aren't strictly malware or viruses, but trick users into sharing important data.

 The app could then harvest and use this data.
 Names, addresses, phone numbers and email addresses are valuable to online criminals because they can use them to create convincing fake emails or simply sell them to other scammers.